AnujJandhyala12/Airo-Aether-notice-board-system/README.md

 * Admin dashboard for clubs to manage content
 * Integration with live sports APIs
 * Role-based access for different clubs
+* Can add daily food wastage to MENU section
 ---

 ## Collaboration Scope